turingschool/mod-0-project-fe/section0/README.md

 The objective of the Career Development Team is for all Turing students to have the skills and abilities to pursue full-time employment in high fulfillment technical careers upon graduation.
 To do this, our curriculum focuses on five specific competencies:

-- Networking: Using outreach and networking strategies to make connections in the software industry to support a student’s job search
+- **Networking:** Using outreach and networking strategies to make connections in the software industry to support a student’s job search
 - Interviewing: The skills needed to thoroughly respond to behavioral interview questions, articulate technical process, and demonstrate technical knowledge through code challenges
-- Materials: A student’s branding materials that showcase their work for employers, i.e., LinkedIn, resume, portfolio, cover letter
+- **Materials:** A student’s branding materials that showcase their work for employers, i.e., LinkedIn, resume, portfolio, cover letter
 Job Search Strategies: A student’s understanding of their own goals and creating a set of steps to achieve them
-- Negotiations: Understanding software industry market rates for compensation and the resources needed to negotiate for competitive rates
+- **Negotiations:** Understanding software industry market rates for compensation and the resources needed to negotiate for competitive rates

 You can find all information on the curriculum and job search support [on the Career Development site](https://careerdev.turing.edu/).

-### Part A Action Items:
+### Action Items:

 1. [Bookmark the Career Development site](https://careerdev.turing.edu/).
 You will also be able to find this site again from both the [Back End Curriculum site](https://backend.turing.edu/) and the [Front End Curriculum site](https://frontend.turing.edu/).
 Spend a few minutes browsing around the site and make note of:
 - The Career Dev Team mission statement and Team members on the homepage – familiarize yourself with who your coach will be at different points in the program!